mastersrp/SourcePackageManager/README.md

 In the root of the SPM directory.
 The bootstrap script also creates a bin/spm script which contain the required binaries and scripts to run.
 This script can also be shipped alongside your projects.
 Please note that binaries are NOT platform-agnostic, and as such SPM built on 64bit platform will NOT run on a 32bit platform.

+Alternatively you can try to run the lite spm.sh script which is the lite version of SPM copied from a successful build from build/scripts/spm.sh to spm.sh.
+First, configure the system:

+    ./spm.sh configure

+Then check the configuration in build/tup.config and make sure that everything is set to values that you're okay with.
+To build a lite SPM package, simply change the BUILD\_TYPE configuration from 'standalone' to 'lite' and the build files will do the rest.
+Then, to build the system, simply run

+    ./spm.sh build

+This will build the entire system and all dependencies.
 Installation
 ------------